glenscott/wordpress-plugin-security-scanner/readme.txt

 This plugin determines whether any of your plugins have security vulnerabilities.
 It does this by looking up details in the WPScan Vulnerability Database.

 It adds a new menu option to the admin tools menu called "Plugin Security Scanner".
 Clicking this runs a scan.
 If the scan finds any problems, it shows you a list of plugins that have vulnerabilities, along with a description of the issue.

+== Screenshots ==

+1. Example run of the security scanner that has found two vulnerable plugins.